The Perils of Pauline (1914 serial): Behind the scenes

-Pathé established an American factory and studio facility in Jersey City, New Jersey in 1910, and also established the Eclectic Film Company as a subsidiary distribution company for both its American and European products.
+Pathé established an American factory and studio facility in Jersey City, New Jersey in 1910, and in 1913 established the Eclectic Film Company as a subsidiary distribution company for both its American and European products.
 Although the Jersey City plant produced moderately popular comedies, dramas, and newsreels largely directed at the US market, Pauline was the first American-made Pathé effort to achieve worldwide success under the Eclectic banner.

 The final peril has Pauline sitting in a target boat as the Navy opens fire.
 The idea was also used in To the Shores of Tripoli (1942).

 Sequels and remakes

 This successful serial was quickly followed by The Exploits of Elaine, also starring White.
 Many imitations and parodies followed, heralding the first golden age of the American film serial.

 The title The Perils of Pauline was reused by Universal Studios for a 1933 sound serial with a different plot, by Paramount Pictures as the Betty Hutton vehicle The Perils of Pauline (1947), and by Universal again in 1967 as an updated comedy.

 An abortive mixed-media musical was planned to be based on the film, called Who's That Girl?, meant to be premiered by The Boys from Syracuse producer Richard York on Broadway in 1970, with a book written by Lewis Banchi and Milburn Smith, and with the planned participation of the songwriting duo Ray Evans and Jay Livingston.